Complete quantum-inspired framework for computational fluid dynamics: Complete MPS framework for CFD

+Our solver outputs the solution in the MPS form, requiring up to exponentially fewer parameters than the dense-vector representation.
+This is specially relevant for turbulent flows at high Reynolds number, where the smallest cell size must be of the Kolmogorov scale $\mathrm{Re}^{-3/4}$~\cite{kolmogorov1941local,pope_2000}.
+For fields in 3D this means a mesh size $\mathrm{Re}^{9/4}$.
+However, this raises the question of how to retrieve the solution without mapping the MPS to the dense vector, which can eliminate potential speed-ups gained at solving the problem.
+We propose two methods to extract the main features of the solution directly from the MPS: {\it coarse-grained evaluation} and {\it pixel sampling}.

+Coarse-grained evaluation (Fig.~\ref{fig:outline}c) produces an MPS with fewer spatial scales, encoding an averaged version of the solution.
+The averaging is done directly on the MPSs in a highly efficient manner: one simply contracts the physical indices of the fine scales one wishes to average out with single-site constant gadget tensors (in light-green in the figure).
+To evaluate the averaged field in full resolution, one then maps the obtained, smaller MPS to its corresponding dense vector contracting the virtual indices between all $N-1$ nearest-neighbours.
+Clearly, the finest-scales details are lost in this operation mode.
+A convenient, complementary alternative is pixel sampling.

-Pixel sampling is a technique to generate random grid points $(x_{\boldsymbol i},y_{\boldsymbol j})$ chosen with probability $P(x_{\boldsymbol i},y_{\boldsymbol j})=|v_{\boldsymbol i,\boldsymbol j}|^2/\|{\boldsymbol v}\|_2$, where $\|{\boldsymbol v}\|_2$ is the $l_2$-norm of ${\boldsymbol v}$.
-Interestingly, this reproduces the measurement statistics on a quantum state that encodes ${\boldsymbol v}$ in its amplitudes, hence being relevant also to future quantum solvers~\cite{AsparuGuzik}.
-In addition, we note that related sampling methods have been used for training mesh-free neural-network solvers \cite{SIRIGNANO20181339}.
-However, there the points are sampled uniformly, whereas here according to their relevance to the solution field.
-Our approach relies on standard efficient techniques for $l_2$-norm sampling physical-index values from an MPS~\cite{orus2014practical,schollwock2011density}.
-The key ingredient is the marginals of $P(x_{\boldsymbol i},y_{\boldsymbol j})$, which can be computed by simple tensor contractions if ${\boldsymbol v}$ is an MPS of low bond dimension~\cite{ferris2012perfect,han2018unsupervised}.
-With the marginals, the conditional distribution for a bit given the previous ones can be straightforwardly obtained, allowing one to sample the entire bit string.
+Pixel sampling (Fig.~\ref{fig:outline}d) generates random points $(x_{\boldsymbol i},y_{\boldsymbol j})$ chosen with probability $P({\boldsymbol i},{\boldsymbol j})=|v_{\boldsymbol i,\boldsymbol j}|^2/\|{\boldsymbol v}\|_2$, where $\|{\boldsymbol v}\|_2$ is the $l_2$-norm of ${\boldsymbol v}$.
+This reproduces the measurement statistics of a quantum state that encodes ${\boldsymbol v}$ in its amplitudes, hence being potentially relevant also to future quantum solvers~\cite{AsparuGuzik}.
+We note that related sampling methods have been used for training mesh-free neural-network solvers \cite{SIRIGNANO20181339}.
+However, there, the points are sampled uniformly, whereas here according to their relevance to the field.
+Our approach relies on standard techniques for $l_2$-norm sampling physical-index values from an MPS~\cite{orus2014practical,schollwock2011density}.
+The key ingredient is the marginals of $P({\boldsymbol i},{\boldsymbol j})$, which can be computed by simple single-site tensor contractions on two copies of the MPS (with the gadget tensors in yellow in the figure).
+Remarkably, all $N$ marginals needed are calculated in this fashion without a single evaluation of ${\boldsymbol v}$ at any point $(\boldsymbol i,\boldsymbol j)$.
+With the marginals, the conditional distribution for each bit given the previous ones is obtained, allowing one to sample the entire bit string.
+Importantly, the technique applies to any MPS~\cite{ferris2012perfect,han2018unsupervised}.
+For instance, one can obtain the MPS encoding the vorticity field from that of the velocity.